How to Draw a Bat

 Duplicate the iris and reflection shapes and arrange them over the other eye.

-Now your bat is starting to come to life!
+Now you're starting to bring your bat drawing to life!

 Now, draw the nose shape with the Pen Tool and fill it with a pink-purple radial gradient (#9400FC - #FF00D5).

-You can do this the same way you drew the head—draw half of the nose, duplicate it, flip it, create a united shape.
+You can do this the same way you drew the head – draw half of the nose, duplicate it, flip it, and create a united shape.
 This helps to keep it symmetrical.

 Use the Node Tool to refine the shape.